maidsafe/sn_browser/README.md

     The packed SAFE Browser will be found inside `dist` folder.

-### Updating
+### Troubleshooting

-If you pull latest from the repo and get weird module errors, do:
+If you pull the latest from the repo and get weird module errors, try:

 ```bash
 yarn run burnthemall
 ```

-This will remove your node_modules, and do the full install, rebuild, build SAFE Authenticator and package processes for you. `yarn start` should work afterwards.
+This will remove your `node_modules` and do the full install, rebuild, build SAFE Authenticator, and package processes for you.
+After this, `yarn start` should work again.

 ## License